Kanegraffiti/3mtt-Capstone/README.md

 ## Documentation
 Beginner friendly guides for running the project locally on Termux and Windows are available in [`docs/running_locally.md`](docs/running_locally.md).

-Enjoy exploring MyMovies and feel free to build on it!
+Enjoy exploring MyMovies and feel free to build on it or contribute!